I like examining the world around us to gain new insights on current events.

-On Inauguration Day, Richard Spencer, a noted Alt-Right activist was sucker-punched by an assailant dressed in all-black who then fled the scene.
-This was during Spencer giving a TV interview, explaining the significance of his 'Pepe' badge, a once-innocent meme now transformed into an emblem of Alt-Right opinions, such as antisemitism and racism.
+In 2017, on Inauguration Day, Richard Spencer, a noted alt-right activist, was sucker-punched by an assailant dressed in all-black who then fled the scene.
+This was while Spencer was giving a TV interview, explaining the significance of his 'Pepe' badge, a once-innocent meme now transformed into an emblem of alt-right opinions, such as antisemitism and racism.
 Spencer was, later that day, also spat on by a member of the public.

 - Was the attack provoked?